Observing and Simulating Galaxy Evolution - from X-ray to Millimeter Wavelengths: Comparing with other simulations

 Employing a semi-analytical model of galaxy formation, \cite{popping14b} made predictions of the integrated \cii luminosity from galaxies at $z=2$ with $M_{\rm *}\sim 10^8-10^{12}\,{\rm \msun}$ and ${\rm SFR \sim 0.1-100\,{\rm \msun\,yr^{-1}}}$ \citep[see also][]{popping14a}.
 The galaxies are assumed to have exponential disk gas density profiles, with randomly placed `over-densities' mimicking GMCs (constituting $\sim 1\%$ of the total volume).
 The gas is embedded in a background UV radiation field of 1\,Habing, with local variations in the radiation field set to scale with the local SFR surface density.
-A fixed C$^+$ abundance (relative to H$_2$) of $10^{-4}$ is assumed.
+The C$^+$ abundance is set to scale with the abundance of carbon in the cold gas.
 The excitation of \cii\ occurs via collisions with $e^-$, H, and H$_2$, and the line emission is calculated with a 3D radiative transfer code that takes into account the kinematics and optical depth effects of the gas.
 For galaxies with SFRs similar to our model galaxies ($\sim 5 - 50\,{\rm \msun\,yr^{-1}}$) their simulations predict ensemble-median \cii\ luminosities of $\ls (1-6)\times 10^7\,{\rm \lsun}$.\footnote{Since \citet{popping14b} plots $L_{\rm [C{\sc II}]}$ against $L_{\rm IR}$ and not SFR, we have converted our SFRs to $L_{\rm IR}$ in order to crudely estimate their predicted \cii\ luminosities (see their Fig.\ 11).
 For the ${\rm SFR}\rightarrow L_{\rm IR}$ conversion we have used \citep{bell03}.
 Not all the star formation will be obscured and so the IR luminosities, and thereby the \cii\ luminosities given here will be upper limits.} This is lower than the \cii\ luminosities predicted by our simulations and also somewhat on the low side of the observed $z\sim 0$ $L_{\rm [C{\sc II}]}-{\rm SFR}$ relation (Fig.\ \ref{cii_sfr}).
 Allowing for the $+$2$\sigma$ deviation from the median of the \citet{popping14b} models results in $L_{\rm [C{\sc II}]}\ls (2-30)\times 10^7\,{\rm \lsun}$ for ${\rm SFR \sim 5 - 50\,{\rm \msun\,yr^{-1}}}$, which matches the observed $L_{\rm [C{\sc II}]}-{\rm SFR}$ relation.